Year 10 Geography

 The course offers two depth studies:

 • Geographies of human wellbeing – focuses on social inequality, allowing students to understand the causes and consequences of the differences in wellbeing in the modern world, through considering global, national and local contexts.
-In exploring how societies can meet a minimum standard of living for their population, students will grapple with solutions that don’t then overextend environmental resource use.
+In exploring how societies can meet a minimum standard of living for their population, students will grapple with solutions that consider the unique needs of a chosen country.

 Students will develop a greater understanding of the interconnected nature of the world, and how they can influence positive change as a global citizen.